Aaradhyaisworking/100-days-of-code/README.md

 Implemented an Easy Level password generator that produces passwords with characters in sequence.
 Utilized Python's random.choice() for selecting random characters and random.shuffle() to randomize the password list.

+Day-6
+Today we worked on  programming a robot to navigate a maze by following the right edge.
+The robot's starting position and facing direction are randomized, requiring a robust algorithm.
+The main strategy uses a hierarchy: turn right if possible, else move forward, else turn left.
+Edge cases can cause infinite loops; debugging and testing with problem worlds is essential.